-We seek to avoid investing in companies with a material level of involvement in activities that are not consistent with the firm's focus on sustainability.
-This is implemented via negative ESG based screening in the construction of the firm's investment universe.
+We seek to avoid investing in companies assessed to have a material level of involvement in activities that are not consistent with the firm's focus on sustainability.
+This is implemented via negative ESG based screening and necessarily relies on the completeness and accuracy of company disclosures and external data providers.
 The applicable materiality thresholds vary from 0% to 30% depending on the nature and severity of the relevant activities, as set out in the ESG negative screening framework.

-We also seek to avoid investing in companies operating in severe or potentially severe contravention of established norms for responsible business practices, companies identified as designated entities in selected national and multi-national sanctions lists and companies that are involved in selected areas of significant environmental or ethical concern or otherwise misaligned with the sustainability focus of the firm.
+We also seek to avoid investing in companies assessed to be operating in severe or potentially severe contravention of established norms for responsible business practices, companies identified as designated entities in selected national and multi-national sanctions lists and companies assessed to be involved in selected areas of significant environmental or ethical concern or otherwise misaligned with the sustainability focus of the firm.